Recent Research Funding

 This EPSCoR Research Fellows project will provide a fellowship to an Assistant Professor

-and training for a postdoctoral fellow at the University of North Dakota (UND).
-This
+and training for a postdoctoral fellow at the University of North Dakota (UND) in

 ND-ACES Emerging Areas Seed Award